coreydoughty/Fdxf/README.md

 use Fdxf\Fdxf;
 ```

-Then use as per the FPDF documantation.
+Then use as per the documantation.

 ``` php
 $pdf = new Fdxf();